ros2/design/articles/141_static_remapping.md

 ### Remap One Node in a Process
 This is the ability to apply remap rules to one node in a process without affecting the other nodes.
-Because processes in ROS 2 can contain multiple nodes, it is possible their implementations may use the same name for different purposes.
+Because processes in ROS 2 can contain multiple nodes, it is possible multiple nodes in a process may use the same name for different purposes.
 A user may want to change the name in one node without affecting the rest.